911-LucianGabriel-Bratu/Unity-Game/README.md

 # Unity-Game - Outsider

-The main purpose of this project was to experiment with games in Unity, the Unity engine.
+The main purpose of this project was to experiment with games in Unity, the Unity engine and game level creation.
 This is my first attempt at making a 2d game in Unity.

 Features: